arackcheev/master/servicenodeSETUP.md

 ## Run as a Service Node
 A “service node” performs the function of collecting and distributing trade fees to the network.
 To run one, it is currently required that your Blocknet wallet holds 5000 BLOCK.
 When you run as a service node, you will receive trade fees on the DX.

-   * Before opening up the xbridge client in exchange mode, you will have to run, fully sync and unlock all wallets that are in the xbridgep2p.conf file.
+   * Before opening up the xbridge client in exchange mode, you will have to run, fully sync and unlock all wallets that are in the xbridge.conf file.
 You will also need to run a fully synced Blocknet wallet.

    * Verify there is communication between all wallets as per the above section.